scikit-learn-contrib/hiclass/docs/source/get_started/full_example.rst

      ['Animal' 'Mammal' 'Cow']
      ['Animal' 'Mammal' 'Sheep']]

-There is more to HiClass than what is shown in this "Hello World" example, such as training with missing data points, storing trained models and computation of hierarchical metrics.
-These concepts are covered in the next tutorial.
+There is more to HiClass than what is shown in this "Hello World" example, such as training with missing leaf nodes, storing trained models and computation of hierarchical metrics.
+These concepts are covered in the :ref:`Gallery of Examples`.